rust-lang/book/src/ch17-01-futures-and-syntax.md

 - Tokio is the most widely used async runtime in Rust today, especially (but not only!) for web applications.
 There are other great runtimes out there, and they may be more suitable for your purposes.
-We use Tokio under the hood for `trpl` because it is good and widely used.
+We use Tokio under the hood for `trpl` because it’s well-tested and widely used.

 In some cases, `trpl` also renames or wraps the original APIs to let us stay focused on the details relevant to this chapter.
 If you want to understand what the crate does, we encourage you to check out [its source code][crate-source].
-You will be able to see what crate each re-export comes from, and we have left extensive comments explaining what the crate does.
+You’ll be able to see what crate each re-export comes from, and we’ve left extensive comments explaining what the crate does.

 Create a new binary project named `hello-async` and add the `trpl` crate as a